 Luxury: Galaxy Iraklio Hotel in Heraklion, Hotel OFF in Chania, Avli Lounge in Rethymnon, or Minos Beach Art Hotel in Agios Nikolaos.

 Check more accommodation as well as home rentals.

 11 Super Fun Travel Games for Long Road Trips

 Cards, Dice, but also I Spy or The Alphabet Game are some of the traditional travel games I used to play with my brother in the back of our car when we used to go on long road trips with my mom and dad.
 They bring me lots of good memories, but let’s face it, our kids don’t fall for them just as we did!

-Used to electronic games on computers, phones, and tablets, our kids are looking for something that’s more challenging than just spotting objects out of the car.
-I personally tried avoiding tablets as much as I could – when they grew up quite a lot, I gave up, but never for the long length of the trip!
+Used to electronic games on computers, phones, and tablets, our kids are looking for something more challenging than just spotting objects out of the car.
+I tried avoiding tablets as much as I could – when they grew up quite a lot, I gave up, but never for the long length of the trip!

-We’ve always pack games, at least three or four, when going away.
-They’ve proved saviors in hotels (on rainy day or when adjusting to jet lag and nights seem to be too long), but also in airports, strike days at the Greek ports (oh, so common!), and other unforeseen adventures.
+We’ve always pack games, at least three or four when going away.
+They’ve proved saviors in hotels (on a rainy day or when adjusting to jet lag and nights seem to be too long), but also in airports, strike days at the Greek ports (oh, so common!), and other unforeseen adventures.

 11 Entertaining Travel Games for the Road